ATK Binding Parts

 Crampon Slot - Aluminum - For those of us who'd like an option to add some ATK or Black Diamond compatible crampons to our setup, here's a removable receptor.
 8 grams per side, plus screws.

-Crampon Slot - Carbon - If you need extra bite, these receptors can be added to the C-Raider.
+Crampon Slot - Carbon - If you need extra bite, these receptors can be added to the C-Raider or Candy bindings.
 Seven grams each.

 Raider Toe Shim - For our freeride category skiers who like a flatter setup, this binding specific toe shim reduces drop by 4mm on ATK Raider bindings.
 Includes longer screws necessary to mount.
 Note: Does not work with C-Raider or EVO toes.